First Home Buyer Guide Sydney 2026: Grants, Deposits & How to Get Approved

 First Home Guarantee (Federal)

 The federal government’s First Home Guarantee allows eligible first home buyers to purchase with as little as 5% deposit, with the government guaranteeing up to 15% of the loan — meaning you avoid Lenders Mortgage Insurance (LMI) entirely.
-In Sydney, the property price cap is $900,000.
-This scheme has limited places each financial year and operates on a first-come-first-served basis.
+In Sydney, the property price cap was raised to $1,500,000 for all property types following the October 2025 expansion.
+Income caps were also removed entirely — there is no longer any income limit for this scheme.
+Places are now unlimited (the previous annual cap has been removed).
+You must be an Australian citizen or permanent resident purchasing your first owner-occupied home.

 Regional First Home Buyer Guarantee